 Different Approaches to Billing

 The two main approaches for charging clients are hourly and value-based billing.
-It is important to understand these approaches in order for you to determine how you can optimize time an billing within your accounting firm.
+It is important to understand these approaches in order for you to determine how you can optimize time and billing software within your accounting firm.

 While on the decline, most accounting firms bill with a fixed hourly fee.
 While this approach can be good for some accountants, there are a number of reasons why it may not be the optimal choice.
 Often, hourly fees can inhibit open communications.
 Clients may be reluctant to call their CPA with the worry of being charged for each minute.
 It can also be difficult for both parties to predict the cost of a project when completed.